UHH-ISS/beemaster-hp/connector/README.md

 Once you create a mapping, be sure to create the corresponding event handler on the other side of the connection.

 ## Usage
-The Connector can be used as a Docker container, or locally for testing.
+The *Connector* can be used as a Docker container, or locally for testing.
-We advise you to run the Connector always on the same host as the Dionaea honeypot.
+We advise you to run the *Connector* always on the same host as the *Dionaea* honeypot.

 ### With Docker

-If you want to use the Connector in conjunction with Dionaea, you can use the following Compose file (and make sure all directories are present, or change them accordingly).
+If you want to use the *Connector* in conjunction with *Dionaea*, you can use the following compose file (and make sure all directories are present, or change them accordingly).

 By default (inside the container), the contents of the `conf` directory are copied into the `src` directory.
 Thus the `connector.py` can be started by passing the config file name directly (see the docker-compose file example below):